sidj01sar26/Visit-Italy/README.md

 1. Open Visual Studio
 2. Open the folder where you have saved this project
 3. Open Terminal
-4. Type npm run start & enter
+4. Type "npm run start" & enter

 Open <a href="http://localhost:3000">http://localhost:3000</a> in your browser.